jeffswartz/poctestnetwork/README.md

 | Acceptable | 640x480 @ 30           | > 250            | < 0.3%      |
 | Acceptable | 320x240 @ 30           | > 150            | < 0.3%      |

-Note that you can calculate the video bandwidth and packet loss based on the video bytes received and video packets received statistics provided by the API.
+You can calculate the video bandwidth and packet loss based on the video bytes received and video packets received statistics provided by the Network Statistics API.
 See the sample app for code.

+The video resolutions listed are representative of common resolutions.
+You can determine support for other resolutions by interpolating the results of the closest resolutions listed.

 ### Audio-only streams